raw-labs/raw-mock-api/README.md

 WHERE :customer_id IS NULL OR CustomerID = :customer_id;
 ```

+---

 ### 2. GET `/mock/customers/orders`

+**Description:**

+This SQL query retrieves orders for customers from hardcoded data.
+It includes details such as Order ID, Product Name, Quantity, and Price.
+If a `customer_id` is provided, it filters the orders to those belonging to that customer.
+If no `customer_id` is provided, it returns orders for all customers.

+**SQL Query:**

 ```sql
 -- @param customer_id the ID of the customer